 Roughly speaking, we can say that capital is moving from repression through use of the economic apparatus to that using the political one.
 In the past, in happier times for capital, wide strata of the population were prepared to offer themselves in exchange for a wage, so everything was left to illusions of self-regulating market forces.
 As these strata diminished, with a consequent rise in the cost of labour, or when social pressure forced employment to grow out of all proportion, the system's automatic margins of equilibrium are reduced and it goes towards more overtly political and repressive strategies.
 The State intervenes massively to regulate both the economic and social process.
-Troubles become acute, the police becoming the cardinal element in maintaining social order, with the army waiting in the wings.
+Troubles become acute, by many comrades and the only critiques of them are those that concern themselves with reducing the danger of their instrumentalisation and do not simply define them political struggles and advise against their use by comrades.
+It seems to us that in the problems concerning armed struggle there are motivations that are not always clear, often of a personal kind, that prevent if not exactly a detached evaluation, at least a sufficiently clear one concerning the problem.